Green Gravity Unveils Innovative Gravity Energy Storage Facility, Backed by Digital Twin Technology

 Credit: Green Gravity

-Under the leadership of former BHP executive , Green Gravity believes that incorporating digital assets into their facility, known as Gravity Lab, will expedite the process of validating their commercial-scale systems.
+Under the leadership of former BHP executive , Green Gravity believes that incorporating digital assets into their facility, known as Gravity Lab, will expedite the process of validating their commercial-scale energy storage systems.
 To bring Gravity Lab to life, the company has joined forces with Bluescope and AI specialist xAmplify, while also securing support from NVIDIA.

 The technology developed by Green Gravity revolves around the concept of lifting and releasing heavy weights within existing mine shafts.
 Although similar to other gravity energy storage solutions, Swinnerton emphasizes that their utilization of abandoned mine shafts instead of purpose-built towers provides a competitive edge.
 This approach offers cost reductions and proves to be more environmentally friendly by repurposing abundant, yet neglected, .